 We try to wash our bikes regularly so they're clean and shiny for each customer, but sometimes we're so busy that the bikes come back and go directly out again.
 For this inconvenience, we apologise.

-Discounted Snorkel Gear
+Snorkel Gear for Rent

 We sell T-Shirts in different sizes and colours for 200 Baht each.